hammer-wang/CodingInterview/README.md

 - Graph data structure and algorithms
 - Sorting: quicksort and merge sort (merge sort can be highly useful in situations where quicksort is impractical, heapsort, - insertion-sort, radix-sort)
 - Most famous classes of NP-complete problems: traveling salesman and knapsack problem.
 What does NP-complete mean?
-Trees, basic tree construction, traversal and manipulation algorithms, hash tables, stacks, arrays, linked lists, priority queues
+- Trees, basic tree construction, traversal and manipulation algorithms, hash tables, stacks, arrays, linked lists, priority queues
-Hash tables are the most important data structure known to mankind. (should be able to implement one with only arrays) Know the O()characteristics of the standard library implementation for hashtables and maps in the chosen language.
+- Hash tables are the most important data structure known to mankind. (should be able to implement one with only arrays) Know the O()characteristics of the standard library implementation for hashtables and maps in the chosen language.
-Trees: tree construction, traversal, manipulation, binary trees.
+- Trees: tree construction, traversal, manipulation, binary trees.
 N-ary trees, trie-trees.
 Balanced binary tree, red/black tree, splay tree or an AVL tree.
 Know how to implement them.
 BFS and DFS.
-Know the difference between inorder, poster, and preorder.
+Know the difference between inorder, postorder, and preorder.
-Min/Max heaps.
+- Min/Max heaps.
 Understand the application and O() characteristics.
 Probably won’t implement, but it’s important to know when it makes sense to use one.
 - Graphs: three representations.
 Objects and pointers, matrix, adjacency list.
 Basic graph traversal algorithms, breadth-first and depth-first search.
 Know the computational complexity, tradeoffs and how to implement them in real code.
-Recursion.
+- Recursion.
 - Divide and conquer
 - hashset/hashmap/hashtable/dictionary
 - Operating systems: You should understand processes, threads, concurrency issues, locks, mutexes, semaphores, monitors and how they all work.
 Understand deadlock, livelock and how to avoid them.
 Know what resources a process needs and a thread needs.
 Understand how context switching works, how it's initiated by the operating system and underlying hardware.
 Know a little about scheduling.
 The world is rapidly moving towards multi-core, so know the fundamentals of "modern" concurrency constructs.
-Math: Some interviewers ask basic discrete math questions.
+- Math: Some interviewers ask basic discrete math questions.
 This is more prevalent at Google than at other companies because counting problems, probability problems and other Discrete Math 101 situations surrounds us.
 Spend some time before the interview refreshing your memory on (or teaching yourself) the essentials of elementary probability theory and combinatorics.
 You should be familiar with n-choose-k problems and their ilk – the more the better.
 - Distributed systems and parallel programming
 - How search works
 - Scalable web architecture and distributed system